MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/get-started.md

 You must have:

-- A Shopify account.
+- A Shopify account
-- A Shopify online store.
+- A Shopify online store

-To create a new Shopify account or sign-up for a free 14-day trial, go to [Shopify.com](https://www.shopify.com/).
-Learn more about how to create and personalise your online store at [Shopify Help Centre](https://help.shopify.com/).

-Other sales channels are supported, for example, Shopify POS.

-### <a name="recommended-settings"></a>Recommended settings

-- Deactivate **Automatically archive the order** in the **Order Processing** section of the [**Checkout**](https://www.shopify.com/admin/settings/checkout) settings in your **Shopify admin**.

-Learn more about Shopify settings for demo and trial scenarios at [Test and training scenarios](/dynamics365/business-central/dev-itpro/administration/admin-shopify-connector#preparation).
+For more information on how to create Shopify trials and recommended settings, go to [Creating and Setting Up Shopify Account](shopify-account.md).

 ## <a name="prerequisites-for-business-central"></a>Prerequisites for Business Central

 - Make sure that the **[Shopify Connector](https://go.microsoft.com/fwlink/?linkid=2196238)** app is installed.

   The app is pre-installed for all new sign-ups and trials.
 Learn more about installing apps from AppSource at [Installing and Uninstalling Extensions](../ui-extensions-install-uninstall.md#install).
 Follow the steps listed below if you don't have [!INCLUDE[prod_short](../includes/prod_short.md)].

+- Ensure that user has enough permissions.
+Shopify Connector is covered by the *Shopify – Admin (SHPFY – ADMIN)* permission set.
+Learn more at [Create Users According to Licences](../ui-how-users-permissions.md) and [Assign Permissions to Users and Groups](../ui-define-granular-permissions.md)

 ## <a name="install-the-dynamics-365-business-central-app-to-your-shopify-online-store"></a>Install the Dynamics 365 Business Central app to your Shopify online store